 Exploring Impacts of Voluntourism

-With an MSW concentration in sustainable development and global practice, recent graduate Marissa Messinger is driven to find ethical ways to practice international social work.
+With an MSW pathway in sustainable development and global practice, recent graduate Marissa Messinger is driven to find ethical ways to practice international social work.

 Upcoming Regular Application Deadline: Summer & Fall 2024 Denver Campus & Denver Campus Advanced-Standing MSW Program